 I had been worried about how I might balance the work aspect and the holiday aspect.
 My approach was to just chill the heck out and that’s worked out great!
 Everything has been coming together really easily and I’ve found time to do the things I need to do work-wise as well as have lots of fun and enjoy the trip.
 I guess sometimes we worry about things that haven’t even happened yet, which is really just a waste of time and energy.

-Today we’re having a chill out day at the hotel.
-I’m keen to do some writing and get all the words in my head, out and onto the internets.
+Today we’re having a chill-out day at the hotel.
+I’m keen to do some writing and get all the words in my head, out and onto the internet.
 We also need to get organised and packed as we catch a train tomorrow morning from Hong Kong into Guangzhou and our clothes and stuff are ALL OVER this hotel room right now.

-It’s our first time into China and we’re both interested to see what it holds, what we capture and the chance to experience a completely new part of the world.
+It’s our first time in China and we’re both interested to see what it holds, what we capture and the chance to experience a completely new part of the world.